How to Block Full-Screen Ads on Your Android Phone

 Adware like these are invasive and due to the nature of the app displaying them, seldom would a user be able to tell what’s causing this issue.
 The reason behind this is that you probably installed a new app and like most of us do, you probably agreed to grant all the permissions the app asked for in haste, one of them being the permission to draw over other apps.
 What this essentially means is that the spammy app can now run in the background and display ads on top of any app that you may be using on your phone.

 If you are not plagued by this issue yet, it’s a reminder to check and read all the permissions an app is asking for before hitting “allow”.
 If you think that an app is asking for permissions unrelated to the functionality of that app, make sure you deny it.
 For example, a gallery app asking for permission to read your SMS messages or call history is a red flag.
-However, if you are already a victim of this kind of adware, there are some quick fixes which mainly involves detecting the app that’s causing the issue and uninstalling it.
+However, if you are already a victim of this kind of adware, there are some quick fixes that mainly involve detecting the app that’s causing the issue and uninstalling it.

 How to get rid of full-screen ads on Android